abhi777/Cloud-based-Web-Scraper/README.md

-# Updates
+## Updates

-1. A Progress Bar to show the current status of the application.
+1. A Progress Bar to show the current status of the task.
 2. Improved Performance and Bug fixes.
 3. Cloud Storage